queerworm/ds9-upscale/README.md

 ### How's the visual quality compare to the remaster for the documentary?

 No contest.
-This upscale at it's best can't compete with the scenes they remastered for [What We Left Behind][doc].
+This upscale at its best can't compete with the scenes they remastered for [What We Left Behind][doc].
 However, remastering just those scenes was a huge undertaking, and unless CBS decides they want to do it for the whole show (unlikely), AI upscales are our best hope at improving on what we've